Alternative and Private Market Investments

-Gino Perrina, LNWM’s Chief Investment Officer, has more than a decade of experience analyzing a wide variety of alternative investments and assessing and managing the risk involved.
-He and the rest of the Investment Strategy and Research team at LNWM research many promising opportunities and reject most.
-They are not beholden to any one private equity firm or hedge fund.
-And they are keenly aware of the downside of alternatives and private market placements – higher fees, lower transparency, potentially higher taxes and lack of liquidity.
-They propose investments only when they are convinced the benefits to your portfolio will outweigh the risks.
+The Investment Strategy & Research team at LNWM has decades of experience analyzing a wide variety of alternative investments and assessing and managing the risk involved.
+We research many promising opportunities and reject most.
+We are not beholden to any one private equity firm or hedge fund.
+And we are keenly aware of the downside of alternatives and private market placements – higher fees, lower transparency, potentially higher taxes and lack of liquidity.
+We propose investments only when they are convinced the benefits to your portfolio will outweigh the risks.

 Private Market Investments: Atypical Sources of Return

 During the past decade, private markets have soared in size and investment options, while company listings on public US stock exchanges have dropped by about 50%.
 LNWM Senior Investment Analyst Josh Hile and LNWM Client Advisor Brian Whitaker team up to explain where we see opportunity in private market investments, and how we help our clients consider private investments in context of their needs and goals.